ZelaaPayAE Price Down 92.4% Over Last Week (ZPAE)

 - Eureka Coin (ERK) traded flat against the dollar and now trades at $0.0009 or 0.00000004 BTC.

-ZelaaPayAE is a coin.
+ZelaaPayAE (ZPAE) is a coin.
 ZelaaPayAE’s total supply is 16,755,644,720 coins and its circulating supply is 16,600,644,720 coins.
+The official website for ZelaaPayAE is www.zelaapay.ae.
 ZelaaPayAE’s official Twitter account is @zelaapay and its Facebook page is accessible here.
-ZelaaPayAE’s official website is www.zelaapay.ae.

 ZelaaPayAE Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZelaaPayAE directly using U.S. dollars.
-Investors seeking to acquire ZelaaPayAE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZelaaPayAE using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as ZelaaPayAE directly using U.S. dollars.
+Investors seeking to trade ZelaaPayAE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZelaaPayAE using one of the exchanges listed above.

 Receive News & Updates for ZelaaPayAE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZelaaPayAE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.